interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 #### Relation to ILQP Packets

 The [Interledger Quoting Protocol](../0008-interledger-quoting-protocol/0008-interledger-quoting-protocol.md) is another protocol that exists in the Interledger layer of the Interledger protocol suite.
 (For more information, see [Interledger Architecture](../0001-interledger-architecture/0001-interledger-architecture.md).)
-ILP Packets share a type space with ILQP Packets, to avoid ambiguity in case the wrong packet is attached to a transfer or other message.
+ILP Payment Packets share a type space with ILQP Packets, to avoid ambiguity in case the wrong packet is attached to a transfer or other message.

-The type value `1` indicates an ILP Packet.
+The type value `1` indicates an ILP Payment Packet.
 The type values `2` through `7` indicate ILQP Packets.

-#### Life-Cycle of the ILP Packet
+#### Life-Cycle of the ILP Payment Packet

-The exact use of the ILP Packet depends on the transport protocol you use.
+The exact use of the ILP Payment Packet depends on the transport protocol you use.
 In [IPR][], the receiver generates and communicates the packet to the sender.
 In [PSK][], the sender generates the packet according to agreed-upon rules with a pre-shared secret.
 [IPR]: ../0011-interledger-payment-request/0011-interledger-payment-request.md

-When the sender prepares a transfer to start the payment, the sender attaches the ILP Packet to the transfer, in the memo field if possible.
-If a ledger does not support attaching the entire ILP Packet to a transfer as a memo, users of that ledger can transmit the ILP Packet using another system, but MUST be able to correlate transfers and ILP Packets. ***Rome's note: Doesn't this also have some sort of trust implications, like the system for correlating transfers must be trusted to the same extent as the ledger because it could be used to steal money if it's malicious?***
+When the sender prepares a transfer to start the payment, the sender attaches the ILP Payment Packet to the transfer, in the memo field if possible.
+If a ledger does not support attaching the entire ILP Payment Packet to a transfer as a memo, users of that ledger can transmit the ILP Payment Packet using another authenticated messaging channel, but MUST be able to correlate transfers and ILP Payment Packets.

-When a connector sees an incoming prepared transfer with an ILP Packet, the connector reads the ILP Packet to get the ILP Address of the payment's receiver.
-If the connector has a route to the receiver's account, the connector prepares a transfer to continue the payment, and attaches the same ILP Packet to the new transfer.
+When a connector sees an incoming prepared transfer with an ILP Payment Packet, the connector reads the ILP Payment Packet to get the ILP Address of the payment's receiver.
+If the connector has a route to the receiver's account, the connector prepares a transfer to continue the payment, and attaches the same ILP Payment Packet to the new transfer.

-When the receiver sees the incoming prepared transfer, the receiver reads the ILP Packet to confirm the details of the packet.
-The receiver confirms that the amount from the ILP Packet matches the amount actually delivered by the transfer.
-The receiver decodes the data of the ILP Packet and matches the condition to the packet.
+When the receiver sees the incoming prepared transfer, the receiver reads the ILP Payment Packet to confirm the details of the packet.
+The receiver confirms that the amount from the ILP Payment Packet matches the amount actually delivered by the transfer.
+The receiver decodes the data of the ILP Payment Packet and matches the condition to the packet.
 (Depending on the transport protocol, the packet's data MAY contain the condition.)
-The receiver MUST confirm the integrity of the ILP Packet, for example with a [hash-based message authentication code (HMAC)](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code).
+The receiver MUST confirm the integrity of the ILP Payment Packet, for example with a [hash-based message authentication code (HMAC)](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code).
 If the receiver finds the transfer acceptable, the receiver releases the fulfillment for the transfer, which can be used to execute all the prepared transfers.

 ### Errors